Annapurna in the Monsoon Day 5: Leaving Chomrong

 We were surrounded by a group of men seated around the table, watching us with fascination.

-It emerged that they did climbs like this together every so often.
-Whenever it is that their respective significant others would let them.
+It emerged that they were a group of friends who did climbs like this together every so often (whenever their significant others would let them).
 There were indeed benefits to going solo, some of them owned, when I told them about my trekking situation.
 Sometimes it's really hard to get other people to confirm.
 It was.
 And even more so if you're female.